weedenwright/ER-Watcher/README.md

 These 2 lines:
 - Create a new 'ERWatcher' object that holds all the information for the 'Capital' Feed
-- getFeedData - retrieves the data for the feed
+- getFeedData(callback) - retrieves the data for the feed but REQUIRES a callback function as the request is made 'asynchronously'

-The object is returned as:
+The object is then passed to the callback function as:

 	data_loaded: true
 	date_format: "ddd, DD MMM YYYY HH:mm:ss"